-New Zealand citizen or New Zealand resident at close of entries and meet the additional eligibility criteria as set out in the Conditions of Entry (pdf 469KB) . . .
+New Zealand citizen or New Zealand resident at close of entries OR Entrants with a NZ work visa are eligible to enter SFOTY if they: - Hold a valid New Zealand work visa with open work conditions at entry and at each stage of judging - Meet the additional eligibility criteria set out in the Conditions of Entry (pdf 469KB).

 If you are unsure which category you can enter, take a look at our Awards Programme Reference Chart.
 If you are still unsure, then use our Contact page to get in touch outlining your circumstance.